 So be sure to allow a little more time than you think is truly necessary to answer.
 Otherwise you won’t get an answer at all.

 Anything less than three minutes is problematic for questions that require candidates to record a video or upload a file.
 Multiple choice or text can be shorter.

-Timed questions have their place in a assessment but, much like video, don’t overdo it.
+Timed questions have their place in a skills assessment but, much like video, don’t overdo it.
 Unless there is a very good reason to make every question timed, making twenty to thirty percent of questions timed is a good benchmark to aim for.
 The rest of the questions shouldn’t have a time limit.
-The purpose of the skills assessment isn’t to give your candidates a heart attack.
+The purpose of the assessment isn’t to give your candidates a heart attack.
 It’s to put them in a real-world scenario.
 The top candidates will shine - time limit or not.

 Make Them Prove It

-The purpose of an skills assessment is to determine how well a candidate is likely to perform in your company.
+The purpose of a skills assessment is to determine how well a candidate is likely to perform in your company.
 Everything else is usually just a means to that end.
 So the meaty part of the assessment should incorporate real-world scenario testing.

 Draw on examples from your company or industry and ask candidates to complete tasks.
 They could design a logo, create or modify a spreadsheet, write code, respond to an angry customer, sell a used car, resolve a conflict or even try to build trust.